ltw-webdev-4/curriculum/pattern-library-set-up.md

       ---
       fontUrl: "https://fonts.googleapis.com/css?family=Alegreya+Sans:400,400i,700|Source+Code+Pro:400,700"
       ---
+    lines:
+      - num: 2
+        text: |
+          Patternbot will use the `fontUrl` to make sure all the type in the builtin patterns is rendered in the correct font family.
+It will also use the weights and styles provided by Google Fonts to display in the pattern library.
     after: |
       **Make sure the first set of triple dashes (`---`) touches the top of your file—it should be the very first thing.**